Supermagnum/turbine-car-concept/README.md

 ---

-## 25.Suggested Livery and Markings
+## 25. Suggested Livery and Markings

-### A Aircraft Museum as Design Reference
+### The Aircraft Museum as Design Reference

 A turbine-powered road car has no obvious visual precedent in road car design.
 One option worth considering: the aircraft world rather than the automotive world as the reference library — specifically the military aircraft that have used the M250 family and its contemporaries in service.
-Aircraft from the 1960's is a nice inspiration source.
 A visit to any of the following provides direct visual inspiration that no online search fully replaces: